codemod-com/codemod-registry/next/13/app-directory-boilerplate/README.md

 -   the placeholder `error.tsx` file which replaces `pages/_error.tsx` files.
 -   the placeholder `not-found.tsx` file which replaces `pages/404.tsx` files.

+If the codemod detects that a `getStaticProps` function is not used, it will be removed.
+Otherwise, it will remove the `export` keyword from the function definition.

 ## Example

 If you have the following directory: